vtjoeh/samsung_tv_control/README.md

 OAuth credentials and TV device IDs live directly in `SamsungTVControl.js`; do not commit your filled-in copy to a public repo.
 The access token refreshes every 8 hours and rotates the refresh token to a local storage macro, keeping the integration alive indefinitely as long as the codec is online at least once every 29 days.

 <img width="1060" height="650" alt="screenShot" src="https://github.com/user-attachments/assets/d7564728-40b3-4957-a93c-e8b4991c10d5" />

+## Tested versions
+Teston on a Room Kit EQ in Microsoft Teams Rooms mode.
+It should work on RoomOS mode.
+- Room Kit EQ RoomOS
+- Samsung: 75" The Frame Pro LS03FW
+- Samsung QMC
+- Samsung QN90F

 ## Setup